TristanSCHB/IOT_Platform/README.md

 ### 🍃 MongoDB

 > [!NOTE]
-> To better understand MQTT communication and Mosquitto configuration, please refer to the associated document.
+> To better understand Mongo Services, please refer to the associated document.
 [Read it here.](./docs/englishdoc/mongodb.md)

 > [!IMPORTANT]
 > After thinking about it, a better option for you could be downloading docker an create a mongob container.